• Skip to primary navigation

 Instructions

-• Turn the heat up and add in the sliced mushrooms (and fresh steak strips if you don't have any leftover roast beef - see top tips below), and cook for a further 2-3 minutes until the mushrooms are tender.
+• Increase the heat and add the sliced mushrooms (and fresh steak strips if you don't have any leftover roast beef - see top tips below).
+Cook for a further 2-3 minutes until the mushrooms are tender.

-• Stir in the beef stock, tomato puree, smoked paprika, dijon mustard and dried herbs.
-Simmer for 10 minutes on a low heat.
+• Add the beef stock, tomato puree, smoked paprika, dijon mustard, and dried herbs.
+Stir well and simmer for 10 minutes on low heat.

-• Stir in the creme fraiche (or soured cream) and leftover roast beef.
-Simmer for 5 minutes and serve with the chopped parsley.
+• Add the creme fraiche (or soured cream) and leftover roast beef (cut into strips).
+Stir well and simmer for 5 minutes before serving with chopped parsley.

 Notes